CharleRoger/Garden/WIP/Krobu.md

 ## Old Krobu Maritime Culture (OKM)
 *7th century BGS - 2nd century AGS*

 The [[Old Krobu Maritime Culture]] or **OKM** was an early metallic culture.
 Vastly successful, it covered large parts of [[Krobu]], the northern reaches of [[Kóty]] and land as far north as [[Qnōp']], contributing to the spread of the ancestors of the [[Nambāno]] and [[Arklobu]] peoples and languages.
 Emerging from unclear origins, it contributed to the decline of and largely displaced the NPKM.
-At its height, OKM monopolized metal trade and flourished through interregional trade networks and syndicates. {It is at this point that some first see proto-states emerge, though without territorial binding.} Polities finally make their appearance during the terminal era from 2 BGS on, with OKM fragmenting and transforming into new cultures, setting the stage for Preclassic Krobu.
+At its height, OKM monopolized metal trade and flourished through interregional trade networks and syndicates.
+It is at this point that some first see proto-states emerge{, though without territorial binding.} Polities finally make their appearance during the terminal era from 2 BGS on, with OKM fragmenting and transforming into new cultures, setting the stage for Preclassic Krobu.
 Due to the lack of writing, many details remain unclear.

   {claim based on FloZone's: "It flourishes through interregional trade networks and maybe guild-like structures and trade syndicates which form proto-states (though without territorial binding)"}
 ### Early OKM
-7th - 4th century BGS*
+*7th - 4th century BGS*

 There are two competing theories of how the OKM began.
 The *Autochthonous Theory* states that the [[Koyanic languages|Koyanic]] ancestors of the OKM spread northward prior to the invention of metallurgy and reached Krobu before or around the start of the [[1st millennium BGS]].
 These people may or may not have been part of the [[Northern-Koty Pre-Metallic Complex|NKPM culture]].
 When metallurgy began to spread from Kóty during the [[8th century BGS|8th century]], they adopted it and brought about the OKM.
 The competing *Expansion Theory* states that the northern reach of [[Koyanic languages]] prior to the invention of metallurgy did not extend beyond [[Bezgon]] and was likely even more southerly.
 The invention of metallurgy caused several waves of expansion within central [[Kóty]], which kickstarted the migration of [[Koyanic peoples]] into all directions.
 With their new metal tools, the OKM ancestors would rapidly colonise Krobu.
 ### Mature OKM